 Getting your team from place to place isn’t a problem either.
 Southwest Michigan has transportation services that help you carry out your itinerary.
 Give them a call to schedule your needs.

 Help your attendees and their spouses and families fill their free time with:

 - Year-round dining and shopping, most in walkable resort towns

 - Creative Connections: Explore local culture through art galleries, historic sites and museums, our magnificent hand-carved Silver Beach Carousel, dance and music venues, national speakers and performers, a symphony orchestra and live theater.

 - Parks: nature centers, gardens and beaches.
-This includes one of only two International Dark Sky Parks in Michigan, the towering dunes at Warren Dunes State Park and the seasonal Whirlpool Compass Fountain, the largest splash pad in Southwest Michigan.
+This includes one of only three International Dark Sky Parks in Michigan, the towering dunes at Warren Dunes State Park and the seasonal Whirlpool Compass Fountain, the largest splash pad in Southwest Michigan.
 All are memory-making experiences for all ages.

 - Farms and markets: Southwest Michigan is world-renowned for the variety of fruits, vegetables, flowers and holiday trees that are grown here.
 Many of these farms have been in their families for generations.
 Our farmers warmly welcome you to see where your food is grown, pick your own or bring home already-picked produce, jams, jellies, fresh-baked pies and decorations from their markets.
 If you are here in the fall, enjoy our harvest festivals, weekend corn mazes, hayrides and other country fun.
 In the winter, bring your group to pick their holiday trees, wreaths or greenery.

 - Curious Kids’ Museum and Discovery Zone: These hands-on learning spaces are fun for toddlers to young teens.

 - Week-after-week of concerts, films, festivals, parades and special events.
 Look at what's happening while you are here.